 Master of Public Management, Carnegie Mellon University

 Greg is a proud destroyer of hunger problems in Southwestern PA as a long-time member of the Pittsburgh Area Foodbank.
-As a member of the finance committee he helps make sure the foodbank stays funded for years to come.
+As a member of the finance committee, he helps to ensure that the foodbank stays funded for years to come.
 Greg lives in Mount Lebanon with his wife and daughter.
 Occasionally, he will sneak off to Siesta Key to enjoy the warm weather and sit on the beach.